-In many hubs of illicit trade, penalties for smuggling and its facilitation are not severe, and these penalties differ significantly from one country to another.
+In many hubs of illicit trade, penalties for smuggling and its facilitation are not severe, and they differ significantly at the country and regional levels.
 A possible solution is the harmonization of penalties for smuggling at the regional level, particularly in integrated trading countries (e.g., the Gulf Cooperation Council Countries, the Common Market for Eastern and Southern Africa, and others).
 In terms of coordinated policies, it is also important to develop uniform customs rules, free trade zone regulations, and harmonized tax policies that remove incentives for smuggling excise and other goods between integrated trading countries.
 For example, in 2016, the Gulf Cooperation Council Countries agreed to implement a harmonized excise tax at the rate of 100% on all tobacco products.

 International and regional organizations play an important role in developing recommendations on promoting transparency and strengthening border and regulatory controls through enhanced cooperation (e.g., the recommendations on tackling illicit trade adopted by the World Trade Organization and the guidelines for successful enforcement strategies developed by the World Intellectual Property Organization).
-Furthermore, international development organizations, including the World Bank Group and the International Monetary Fund, increasingly use good governance practices and anti-corruption policies as a conditionality measure for financial aid.
+Furthermore, international development organizations, such as the World Bank Group and the International Monetary Fund, increasingly use good governance practices and anti-corruption policies as a conditionality measure for financial aid.
 Bilateral and multilateral diplomatic channels are another important instrument for enhanced cross-country cooperation.